The Capstone Project is the culminating academic experience for all Honors College students.

 Option 1: Departmental Honors

 Students may choose to fulfill their capstone requirement by completing a senior honors thesis or project within their major-granting department or school.
 The Departmental Honors option must be supervised by a faculty adviser in the student’s major department and fulfill the individual department’s requirements for an honors thesis.
 Information on the available departmental majors through which a supervised thesis may be available can be found at nb.rutgers.edu/academics/academic-departments-programs.
+Some of these departmental options, such as Mathematics and Computer Science, may require a Scholarly Report.
 Students can contact their Honors College adviser for more information on the Departmental Honors option.

 Option 2: School Based Honors Projects